MIACollaborative/time-fit/examples/example1.md

 ### Create the app

-Create my-app1.js in the /src/apps folder.
+Create a folder called my-app1 under /apps and create an index.js file inside the /apps/my-app1 folder.

 ### Step 1: Import TimeEngine